KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ## Abstract

-**Play games.
-Win ETH.
-No new tokens.
-No promises.
-No trust required.**

-ETour is EVM freeware for competitive tournaments on the blockchain.
+ETour is EVM freeware for on-chain competitive play.

 Every move is a transaction.
 Every outcome is immutable.
 The smart contract handles matchmaking, brackets, timeouts, and prize distribution.

 Developers inherit this infrastructure by implementing a simple abstract contract.
 Players just connect and compete.

 <strong> ETH in ETH out.
-No servers, no admins, no way to cheat.</strong>
+No servers, no admins to trust, no way to cheat.</strong>

 ---

-This whitepaper explains the philosophical reasoning behind ETour's design decisions and the technical implementation that makes trustless competition possible.
+This whitepaper explains ETour's philosophy and how it makes trustless competition possible.

 **It's intended for those who want to understand not just what ETour does but why it was built this way.**